-Step #1: Calculate basic churn rate
+Step #1: Calculate Basic Churn Rate

 The first step in customer churn analysis is to calculate the customer churn rate.
 There are several ways to calculate the churn rate.
-Customer analytics tools can help in calculating churn rate directly in real-time.
+Customer analytics tools can help in calculating the churn rate directly in real-time.
 This calculation not only helps in getting the quantitative metric of churn rate but can actually visualize it through the customer journey, understanding precisely the factors that lead to customer churn.
 Churn rate can be analyzed properly by understanding churn, which is of three types short-term, mid-term, and long-term.
 This duration is nothing, but the time period customers have been active before they decide to discontinue and cancel the service.
 To keep your customers engaged for the long-term, you need to reinforce the core value of your product or service consistently.

 Customer acquisition management is a daunting task for companies.
 But our customer analytics solutions can help.
-Request a FREE proposal to know more about our portfolio of services.
+Request a free proposal to know more about our portfolio of services.

-Step #2: Identify at-risk customers to reduce churn
+Step #2: Identify At-Risk Customers to Reduce Churn

 Prevention is always better than cure, don’t you agree?
-Some customer segments, and more importantly, some customer behaviours predict churn more clearly than others.
-Customer churn analysis helps to identify these behaviours efficiently in real-time.
+Some customer segments, and more importantly, some customer behaviors predict churn more clearly than others.
+Customer churn analysis helps to identify these behaviors efficiently in real-time.
 This further helps in adopting measures to make these at-risk customers stay.
 Companies are leveraging customer analytics solutions like customer churn analysis that helps them enhance their ability to identify at-risk customers and thereby reduce customer churn rate.
 Additionally, customer churn analysis offers a data-driven understanding of customer preferences and helps to find the best way to reduce friction in specific situations.
 Furthermore, this can help companies to easily prioritize opportunities for improvement.

-Step #3: Focus on the entire customer journey
+Step #3: Focus on the Entire Customer Journey

 Customer churn analysis can provide optimum results only when the complete customer journey and experience have been analyzed well.
-Different customers have different experiences and customer analytics solutions can help you visualize each of them, the various touchpoints encountered, and the actions that are taken from there.
-If you do not analyze the entire customer journey and only focus on the last interaction, it can result in deriving inaccurate and misleading conclusions which will do nothing to stem the tide of leaving customers.
+Different customers have different experiences, and customer analytics solutions can help you visualize each of them, the various touchpoints encountered, and the actions that are taken from there.
+If you do not analyze the entire customer journey and only focus on the last interaction, it can result in deriving inaccurate and misleading conclusions, which will do nothing to stem the tide of leaving customers.
 Customer churn analysis can pinpoint the drivers of customer satisfaction in a way that traditional analytics solutions cannot.
 By analyzing and quantifying what matters most to customers, companies can consistently provide better customer experience and measure their impact on customer churn rate.

 Our customized analytics dashboards help companies to devise better customer acquisition strategies.
-Request a FREE demo below to gain better insights.
+Request a free demo below to gain better insights.

 All customers are not equal, and while you may want to retain all, resources are not unlimited.
 So, you need to shift your focus on the most profitable ones first.
-Customer analytics solution plays a big role in this endeavour by providing a quantitative and detailed picture of the entire customer journey.
+The customer analytics solution plays a big role in this endeavor by providing a quantitative and detailed picture of the entire customer journey.
 It helps in customer churn analysis by interpreting how customers interacted with the product and the problems they faced at every step along the journey.
 Using customer churn models, companies can group their customers into segments defined by a readiness to leave, profitability, and their response to offers.
 This can further help in reducing customer churn rate significantly.

 Companies have the tendency to communicate with customers when they either want to upsell or when the customer is breathing fire.
-But for better customer churn analysis, companies can use several other techniques as suggested below to proactively and consistently interact with their customers:
+But for better customer churn analysis, companies can use several other techniques, as suggested below, to proactively and consistently interact with their customers:

 - Social media – Customers spend most of their time on social channels.
 So, companies can use different social media channels to analyze their opinion and response to their product and brands.

-- Feedback bar – Companies can incorporate a feedback bar into products and mobile apps, so that it becomes easy for customers to ask questions, comment on product’s features and give their feedback.
+- Feedback bar – Companies can incorporate a feedback bar into products and mobile apps, so that it becomes easy for customers to ask questions, comment on product’s features, and give their feedback.